netsec-ethz/scion-tutorials/content/config/setup_endhost.md

 Of course you can also use the other [available installation options](../install/index.html).
 When running the VM installation, the steps will be virtually identical with the only difference that they need to be performed in the respective VMs.
-When running SCION built from sources, the directory paths will be different (configuration in `$GOPATH/src/github.com/scionproto/scion` instead of `/etc/scion`) and the `systemctl` commands would be replaced with the `scion.sh` script.
+When running SCION built from sources, the directory paths will be different (configuration in `gen/AS...` directory of the scion git worktree instead of `/etc/scion`) and the `systemctl` commands would be replaced with the `scion.sh` script.

 ## 2. Modify AS configuration